Chelsea Roffey

 Chelsea Roffey (born 1 August 1981) is a journalist and a goal umpire in the Australian Football League (AFL).

 Roffey was born in South Australia.
-In 1999, she would begin her goal umpiring career in Brisbane, Queensland, eventually making her AFL goal umpiring debut in 2004.
+She began her goal-umpiring career in Brisbane, Queensland, eventually making her AFL goal-umpiring debut in 2004.
 Roffey became the first woman to officiate an AFL Grand Final when she was selected as goal umpire for the 2012 Grand Final.
+In 2024 she officiated at her 300th AFL game.